 In order to understand this even further, it is worthy to understand the components found in marijuana.
 One thing that is not readily known to everybody is that a single cannabis plant can contain more than 48 natural components.
 Out of these components, 66 are categorized as cannabinoids.

-Cannabinoids are chemical compounds that interact with certain receptors in the body and brain through the endocannabinoid system.
+Cannabinoids are chemical compounds which interact with certain receptors in the body and brain through the endocannabinoid system.
 The purpose is to produce a wide range of effects.
 This system also works in regulating appetite, pain, sleep, memory, mood, and more.
 The human body is equipped with naturally occurring cannabinoids which are all responsible for the overall effects that are experienced from the cannabinoids that are present in the cannabis plants.

 Here are the primary components of marijuana plants: